-In place of our Life After Waddesdon Event, we have put together resources in this booklet which we know that families have found very useful in the past to support with exploring post 18 options and applications.
+We have put together resources in this booklet which we know that families have found very useful in the past to support with exploring post 18 options and applications.

 We know that students are in different situations; some students have a firm view of what they want to do after Year 13, others are weighing up options, and a number still aren't yet sure of their goals, which is perfectly normal.